LoopKit/loopdocs/docs/gh-actions/gh-update.md

 Near the bottom of the screen is a row labeled previous builds.

-* View main TestFlight screen and tap on your app
 * Tap on the previous builds row
 * The available builds are grouped by app version number, choose your desired version
 * Typically you choose the most recent build for that version and click Install and then Open after installation completes